Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Who Hires Transcriptionists?

-- Large, medium, and small businesses who need a transcriber at their work meetings and discussions
+- Large, medium, and small businesses that need a transcriber for their work meetings and discussions

 - Video content creators (YouTubers, podcasters) willing to pay for transcripts of episodes